Politics and Philosophy BA

 - Reference and Truth

 This module is an introductory course in the Philosophy of Language.
 The overall focus of the course will be on the notion of meaning.
-There are different ways of trying to shed light on this crucial notion.
-The first part of the course will attempt to shed light on the notion of meaning by investigating different accounts of the meanings of some types of linguistic expressions, in particular names (for instance `Nelson Mandela') and definite descriptions (for instance `the inventor of the zip', `the first minister of Scotland').
+The first part of the course will attempt to shed light on the notion of meaning by investigating different accounts of the meanings of some types of linguistic expressions, in particular names (for instance 'Nelson Mandela') and definite descriptions (for instance 'the inventor of the zip', 'the first minister of Scotland').
 We will then look at an influential approach to understanding what it is for words to have meaning and for people to mean things by their words, one due to Paul Grice.
 And we will examine the role and understanding of conventions and how someone can say something and yet communicate something very different from its conventional meaning.
-Finally, we will consider the way that the meaning of many/most expressions is vague, asking how to understand and deal with this vagueness and how to answer the associated paradox of the heap.20 credits
+We will also explore the phenomena of “implicature” where people can communicate more (or something different from) what they literally say.20 credits

 - Religion and the Good Life